The NurseMentor program is for UCalgary Nursing students and UCalgary alumni RNs only.

 Regular and open communication is key to your success in this program!
 Ways to communicate are: through our online platform via chat or video call, by phone, text, social media, email or in-person.

 A mentor, in this case, is a person who has volunteered to help you during your nursing studies and through transition as you become a nurse.

 NurseMentors are alumni of UCalgary Nursing; they understand what you are going through.
 They are available to answer questions you may have and to offer advice.

 They are practising nurses in all sorts of fields, with vast experience.
 They can become a role model and a confidant.

 Communicate.
 Let your mentor or mentee know that you are busy or preoccupied.
 If you are going to be away, let them know that too.

 Nurses and nursing students are busy people and sometimes the demands can be stressful.

 NurseMentor aims to help here; reach out to your mentor for support and guidance when times are tough.

 Start by introducing yourself to your mentor and then ask questions about them.
 For example, what kind of nursing do they do and how did they get there?
 What does a typical day at work look like for them?
-What do they enjoy doing when they're not at work?
+What are some of the challenges and rewards they have experienced?